Leonardo da Vinci’s Vitruvian Man illustrates the ideal man. We cannot be ideal humans until we have wellbeing in every area of our lives.

 - Emotional — as emotional infants we are told to shut down our emotions, e.g. anger; as emotional adults we learn to express our emotions appropriately

 - Sexual — as sexual infants we are told to find a partner and stick with them; as sexual adults we express our sexuality in controlled, consensual, respectful and appropriate ways

 An unconscious shame of our emotions and sexuality prevents us from achieving maturity and responsibility in these areas.

-Our immature sexuality expresses itself in damaging ways such as sexual phobias, affairs, erectile dysfunction, premature ejaculation and porn addiction.
+Our immature emotions express themselves in anxiety, panic attacks, self-harm and blaming others whenever we feel hurt.
+Our immature sexuality expresses itself in sexual phobias, affairs, erectile dysfunction, premature ejaculation and porn addiction.

 “Michael is obviously a deep thinker and this combined with his rollicking writing style makes for an easy and entertaining read without losing the wonderful depth of meaning he offers us.”

 Joan Morgan McCarthy, author of Peace and Harmony: Reenvisioning Sexuality Education

 “THANK YOU for shining a light on this problem.
 More need to understand the reality of porn and sex addiction and the invitation to identify the deep human woundedness that drives people to these behaviors.”